jonmadison/beyond_the_slab/beyond_the_slab.md

 ![150% inline](image/polara.jpg)

-^We used Java + OSGI bundles then.
+^We used Java + OSGI bundles back then.

 ---